jilavsky/SAXS_IgorCodeDocs/docs/source/Nika/Main.rst

    :width: 380px

-This tab controls how data are processed when method using “ reverse Lookup tables” is used.
+This tab controls how data are processed when method using “reverse Lookup tables” is used.
 This is the more suggested method for regular data processing.
 In this method Nika creates first lookup table for each sector defined and then can process much faster subsequent data files with the same geometry…

 **Controls**: